top of page

 Planning Application Submitted to Shropshire County Council for a New Barn Conversion in Ellesmere.

-Following an initial consultation with the client En-Plan: Planing & Architecture have submitted a full planning application to Shropshire County Council Planning Department to gain approval for alterations the conversion of the barn and the erection of a new detached garage and workshop to accommodate the applicants collection of classic motorbikes.
+Following an initial planning appraisal with the client En-Plan: Planing & Architecture have submitted a full planning application to Shropshire County Council Planning Department to gain approval for alterations the conversion of the barn and the erection of a new detached garage and workshop to accommodate the applicants collection of classic motorbikes.
 The application woukld also look to extend gthe area fo gardhe land assockiated with the property.

 Background to the Application